 - Name Objects with a name that contains this text will be included.
-You can add the % wildcard character to refine the filer.
-The filter expression is Name=<text>. - Source Objects where this text occurs in the PL/SQL source will be included.
+You can add the % wildcard character to refine the filter, or specify multiple names separated by commas.
+The filter expression is Name=<text> or just <text>. - Source Objects where this text occurs in the PL/SQL source will be included.
 Objects that do no not have a PL/SQL source (e.g. tables, views, sequences) will implicitly be included as well.
 The filter expression is Source=<text>. - Status Objects with this status (valid or invalid) will be included.
 The filter expression is Status=<valid/invalid>. - Created after Objects created after this date will be included.
-The filter expression is Created After=<date>
+The filter expression is CreatedAfter=<date>.